 "If a theatrical performance is primarily seen and heard, the main action in Much Ado About Nothing is principally overheard.
 The act of noting defines the play.
-While this dependence on noting seems rather harmless if the task is tricking Beatrice and Benedick to fall in love, Claudio's mistaken noting threatens to upend the comedy and undo all of the matches.
-Can anything good come out of this chaos over "nothing"?" ~ from Elizabeth Howard's guide
+While this dependence on noting seems rather harmless if the task is tricking Beatrice and Benedick to fall in love, Claudio's mistaken noting threatens to upend the comedy and undo all of the matches." -From Elizabeth Howard's guide

 PUB.
 DATE: May 8, 2019

 Buy the Canon Classic HERE!